SanketMuthal/first-project-testimonials/README.md

 # Screenshot of my task and all other details are given in the "testimonials-grid-section-main"folder
 Here I have not made separate files of CSS, I have applied CSS in HTML itself.

+## The main code is written in index file in the "testimonials-grid-section-main"folder.

 ## Welcome! 👋

-Thanks for checking my first project/ challenge :)
+Thanks for checking my first project/challenge :)

 ## The challenge